DenisSebastian/DenisBerroeta/content/authors/admin/_index.md

 user_groups:
   - Researchers
   - Visitors
----

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

 Denis Berroeta is a researcher and analyst specialized in territorial projects using geostatistics and artificial intelligence methodologies.
 He has extensive experience in spatial data modeling and analysis, participating in various public and private research projects.
 He has led the design and implementation of spatial data analysis methodologies in different contexts.
+{style="text-align: justify;"}

 In addition, he has experience as a professor in areas such as Geostatistics, Territorial Criminology and Satellite Image Analysis for Environmental Monitoring and Natural Disaster Management.
+{style="text-align: justify;"}

-Currently, Denis is pursuing a Master's program and a PhD in Data Science, focusing on the detection of territorial changes in satellite images by using artificial intelligence methodologies
+Currently, Denis is pursuing a Master's program and a PhD in Data Science, focusing on the detection of territorial changes in satellite images by using artificial intelligence methodologies.
+{style="text-align: justify;"}